dsalzedon/Socialmedia_bots/README.md

 # bot_tw

-Twitter bot para subir lineas o pensamientos a twitter
+Twitter bot for uploading some quotes or thoughts.
+Not need for continuing since Twitter already schedule posts.